Faux16/crml/wiki/Concepts/Architecture-Engine.md

 The web UI in `web/` integrates by calling:

-- validation: executes `crml validate` and parses its output
+- validation: executes `crml-lang validate` and parses its output
 - simulation: runs Python and calls `crml_engine.runtime.run_simulation_envelope`

 This ensures the UI uses the same validator/runtime behavior as the CLI.